Fraternity and Sorority Life

 - More information on testing can be found on the How to get tested for Covid-19 webpage.

-Stay up-to-date on Covid-19 through the followinig resources
+Stay up-to-date on Covid-19 through the following resources

-While the collegiate experience will look different, Fraternity and Sorority Life organizations at UNC will continue to operate in fall 2020.
+While the collegiate experience will look different, Fraternity and Sorority Life organizations at UNC will continue to operate.
 Keeping physical distancing, limitations on gathering numbers, and masks in mind, chapters must consider new and innovative ways to engage with their members and potential new members.

-At UNC, meetings can host 10 people or less, and events can host 50 people or less.
-Meetings and events must follow state/local Covid-19 guidelines.
+Meetings and events must follow University and state/local Covid-19 guidelines (including the mask and social distance policy).
 If you would like to reserve a space on-campus for your meeting or event, you must request space through Conference and Event Services (CES).
 Additionally, you will have to submit an indoor Covid-19 checklist or an outdoor Covid-19 checklist to have your meeting or event approved.
 You are encouraged to fill these forms out before requesting space as the CES Planner will ask for the document when they respond to your request.
-Conference and Event Services needs 10-14 days to process your request.
 (Please note the gathering guidelines are subject to change.)

 FSL Organizations must still register events via the Event Registration Form.